cue-lang/proposal/designs/modules.v3/4389-module-replace.md

 The `cue` command line supports referring to a package at an absolute version.
-As it is the only package inside the build it is possible we could treat its module as the main module and apply replace directives.
+As it is the only package inside the build it is possible we could treat its module as the main module and apply `replaceWith` fields.
 However, by implication from the rest of the proposal, in general we do not support having `local-module.cue` inside dependencies, and hence we will not recognize it when found in such a dependency.
 In fact, we will reject downloaded modules when they